La Llorona: Regional versions

+Throughout Latin America, there are various versions of the folktale of La Llorona.
 The legend has a wide variety of details and versions.
 In a typical version of the legend, a beautiful woman named María marries a rich ranchero / conquistador to whom she bears two children.
 One day, María sees her husband with another woman and in a fit of blind rage, she drowns their children in a river, which she immediately regrets.
 Unable to save them and consumed by guilt, she drowns herself as well but is unable to enter the afterlife, forced to be in purgatory and roam this earth until she finds her children.

 In another version of the story, her children are illegitimate, and she drowns them so that their father cannot take them away to be raised by his new wife.
-Recurring themes in variations on the La Llorona myth include a white, wet dress, nocturnal wailing, and an association with water.